Tiger116/layer_atlas_messenger/ios/LayerMessengerPrototype/Pods/Atlas/README.md

     </tr>
 </table>

+The complete API documentation can be found on [CocoaDocs](http://cocoadocs.org/docsets/Atlas/1.0.0/).

 ## Installation

 Atlas can be installed directly into your application via CocoaPods or by directly importing the source code files.
 Please note that Atlas has a direct dependency on LayerKit that must be satisfied in order to build the components.